catsandpancakes/catsandpancakes.github.io/resources.markdown

 - [LOLBAS](https://lolbas-project.github.io/#) - A list of legitimate Windows executables that can be exploited under the right circumstances.
 - [IppSec.Rocks](https://ippsec.rocks) - A searchable list of [IppSec videos](https://www.youtube.com/c/ippsec).
 - [SecLists](https://github.com/danielmiessler/SecLists) - A very useful collection of wordlists for fuzzing or dictionary attacks, by danielmiessler on Github.
-- [Upgrading to Full Interactive TTY using Python](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/#method-3-upgrading-from-netcat-with-magic) - I do this on every *nix reverse shell I catch (of course, python needs to be installed).
+- [Upgrading to Full Interactive TTY using Python](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/#method-3-upgrading-from-netcat-with-magic) - I do this on every non-interactive *nix reverse shell I catch (of course, python needs to be installed).
+- [Chisel](https://github.com/jpillora/chisel) - TCP tunnel over SSH, handy for bypassing firewall restrictions via port forwarding/reverse port forwarding, by jpillora on Github.